TritonDataCenter/sdcadm/docs/config.md

 (see `usb-headnode.git:/scripts/build-payload.js`).

-## Headnode general configuration and setup
+## Headnode general config and setup

 There are some variables used either during headnode setup process or to configure Headnode global zone: